Heinz Baked Beans

-Heinz Baked Beans are a brand of baked beans produced by the H. J. Heinz Company.
-They have been sold as "Heinz Beanz" in the United Kingdom since 2008.
+Heinz Baked Beans are a brand of baked beans produced by the H.J.
+Heinz Company.
+In the United Kingdom, they are sold as "Heinz Beanz".

 History

 In 1886, Heinz Baked Beans were first sold at the Fortnum & Mason department store in London.
 After opening its first overseas office in London in 1896, the company opened its first UK factory in Peckham, south London, in 1905.
 This was followed by a second factory at Harlesden, north-west London in 1919.
-Production was started at a former munitions factory at Standish near Wigan in 1946.
+Production was started at a former munitions factory at Standish, near Wigan, in 1946.
 A new factory opened in Kitt Green, also near Wigan, in 1958.

 Between 1941 and 1948, The Ministry of Food classified Heinz Baked Beans as an "essential food" as part of its wartime rationing system.

-The Heinz factory in Kitt Green is one of the largest food factories in Europe, and produces more than 1 billion cans of food every year.

-Advertising slogan

 In 1967, Heinz launched an advertising campaign with the slogan "Beanz Meanz Heinz".
 The phrase was created by advertising executive Maurice Drake and went on to become one of the best-known advertising slogans in the United Kingdom.
 Drake later said the slogan was "written over two pints of beer in The Victoria pub in Mornington Crescent".
-Drake died on 22 August 2021, at the age of 93.

-In 1998, Heinz Baked Beans was voted one of 12 brands that citizens of the United Kingdom think best represents the final 10 years of the millennium.
+In 1998, Heinz Baked Beans was voted one of 12 top brands of the millennium in the United Kingdom.

-In 2008, "Heinz Baked Beans" were renamed "Heinz Beanz", as the original title was "a bit of a mouthful to pronounce", according to the company.
+The beans were rebranded as "Heinz Baked Beanz" in the United Kingdom in 2004, then again rebranded as "Heinz Beanz" in 2008, dropping the word "Baked", as the original title was "a bit of a mouthful to pronounce", according to the company.

+As of 2012, the Heinz factory in Kitt Green was one of the largest food factories in Europe, and produced more than one billion cans of food every year.

-In 2016 Heinz's advertising campaign featuring people using empty beans cans as musical instruments was banned by the Advertising Standards Authority on safety grounds.
+In 2016, Heinz's advertising campaign featuring people using empty beans cans as musical instruments was banned by the Advertising Standards Authority on safety grounds.

 BPA allegations

-In 2001, the UK's Food Standards Agency found Heinz canned baked beans was one of a number of well-known canned products to be contaminated with the hormone disruptor bisphenol A (BPA).
-This chemical forms part of the membrane that lines the cans.
+In 2001, the UK's Food Standards Agency examined canned goods for the hormone disruptor bisphenol A (BPA) and found traces in 38 of 62 samples.
+Heinz is one of the companies that says it uses BPA.
+BPA forms part of the membrane that lines the cans.
 The Heinz company put out a statement – "Although UK and European food authorities have stated that minute levels of BPA in can coatings are safe, Heinz remains committed to moving to alternatives."
+By 2019, Heinz UK claimed to have switched to non-BPA cans for most of its products such as most popular varieties of beans.